 Vegetables you can use for Ra Na

-Use Broccoli, Snow Pea Pods, Kale, Asparagus, Bok Choy, Carrots, Sweet Onion, Water Chestnuts, Fresh baby corn, and Bell peppers.
+Use Broccoli, Snow peas pods, Kale, Asparagus, Bok Choy, Carrots, Sweet Onion, Water Chestnuts, Fresh baby corn, and Bell peppers.

 These vegetables are perfect if you want to make a vegetarian Rad Na.

 Step 7.
 Add the gravy mixture to the pan.
-Before adding to the beef, use a fork or whisk to lightly stir the bowl before adding to dissolve any lumps from the tapioca starch.
+Before adding to the beef, use a fork or whisk to stir the bowl lightly to dissolve any lumps from the tapioca starch.

 Garnishing options for Rad Na